gijswobben/pymed/README.md

 Original Code and README by Gijs Wobben (https://github.com/gijswobben)

+## Notes to self
+- figure out which dates to used (pubmed vs entrez vs epub etc)

 # PyMed - PubMed Access through Python
 PyMed is a Python library that provides access to PubMed through the PubMed API.